 Spain's envoy to UK resigns amid outcry over plane crash

-Spain's ambassador to the United Kingdom has resigned amid increasing calls for him to be sacked over his handling of 75 deaths in a 2003 crash of a military jet.
-Ambassador Federico Trillo announced his resignation on Thursday, saying he doesn*t want to interfere with the government's work.
+Spain's ambassador to the United Kingdom resigned Thursday amid increasing calls for him to be sacked over his handling of 75 deaths in a 2003 crash of a military jet.
+Trillo was chosen for the London job by the government of Prime Minister Mariano Rajoy in 2012.

 Comments